Hiring a Family Lawyer

 An uncontested divorce is suited for spouses who have already reached an agreement on all issues, and neither party is required to appear in court.
 In order for this to be successful as spouses you will have to ensure that all property, custody and access issues are resolved through some sort of legal agreement (court order or separation agreement).
 You must be separated for one year before a divorce will be granted.

 This is the exact reason we offer a free 30-minute consultation.
-Retaining a lawyer is an important decision it’s so important for you to feel a connection with the lawyer you are choosing.
+Retaining the best Toronto divorce lawyer is an important decision – it’s so important for you to feel a connection with the lawyer you are choosing.
 Every person is different; for some people it’s based on personality, for others its experience; overall you want to choose someone who is knowledgeable and honest.
 Be wary of guarantees in the initial meeting as it’s just a synopsis of your situation and it’s impossible to predict what will happen.
 Your lawyer should be available to connect with you and be able to competently guide you through the legal process.
 We do our best to match you with a lawyer who will be suited to your needs based on the information you have provided to us in your intake form.

 Q: Will I be contacted after my appointment?